 The 2018 Studio Tour will take place November 3rd-4th and 10th-11th

 Brochures will hit mailboxes and be distributed around town in early to mid October.
-Printer friendly PDFs from 2017 are below.
+Printer friendly PDFs for 2018 are below.
 There is also a new tour app that can be found on the Apple Store and Google Play.

 See it all in one place!

 Work from all participating artists will be on display at Frank and the Hillsborough Gallery of Art.
 The public is invited to join us for the opening receptions at both shows.
 The shows are also free and open to the public during gallery hours.

 Preview show dates

 FRANK: Oct.
 26 – Nov.
 11

 HGA: Opening Reception Oct.
 26, 6-9 PM